project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 L1nIxwur1a6xVmoJZT7Yc0Ywzlo4vpBVmrdWhJaZro", "Updating rate_limit for consumer player for API cr......"]}
 </pre>

-- Update `sunbird_api_auth_token` in your configuration with the copied token.
+- Update `sunbird_api_auth_token` in your configuration with the copied token

-- Update `sunbird_ekstep_api_key` in your configuration with the API token obtained from Ekstep portal.
+- Update `sunbird_ekstep_api_key` in your configuration with the API token obtained from Ekstep portal

 For API keys you can refer [here](developer-docs/installation/medium_scale_deploy#api-keys){:target="_blank"}